-This course provides a high quality education at Master's level in Intercultural Communication, based on the teaching and research strengths of a well-established team of scholars involved in English linguistics and interaction studies.
+You'll receive a high quality education, based on the teaching and research strengths of a well-established team of scholars involved in English linguistics and interaction studies.

 We have a vibrant research community of both national and international students.
 We regularly host conferences which reflect the research interests of our academic staff, and research seminars by our own students, staff and visiting guest speakers.

 For more information about our research areas of interest visit our Linguistics and Modern Languages research pages

 In 2018/19 the full-time tuition fee for UK and EU postgraduate students on this course will be £6,500.

 Tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision and examinations.
 For more information about funding, fees and finance for UK/EU students, including what your tuition fee covers, please see Fees and Finance.
 Please note that tuition fees for subsequent years of study may rise in line with inflation (RPI-X).